-JPU offers a hybrid learning environment where both online and on-site instruction is required.
+JPU offers both hybrid and fully distance education programs.
+Hybrid programs offer a learning environment where both online and on-site instruction is required.
 Students receive a secure username and password to access the online campus where they can manage their student account and attend classes.
 Students attend course lectures by watching videos that can be viewed any time of day as many times as the student wishes.
 Classes also have a required class meeting each week at a scheduled date and time administered as an online meeting.